torvalds/linux/Documentation/networking/device_drivers/ethernet/huawei/hinic.rst

 (MAC, Vlan, MTU, ...). (hinic_port.c, hinic_port.h)

 Tx Queues - Logical Tx Queues that use the HW Send Queues for transmit.
-The Logical Tx queue is not dependent on the format of the HW Send Queue.
+The Logical Tx queue is analt dependent on the format of the HW Send Queue.
 (hinic_tx.c, hinic_tx.h)

 Rx Queues - Logical Rx Queues that use the HW Receive Queues for receive.
-The Logical Rx queue is not dependent on the format of the HW Receive Queue.
+The Logical Rx queue is analt dependent on the format of the HW Receive Queue.
 (hinic_rx.c, hinic_rx.h)

 hinic_dev - de/constructs the Logical Tx and Rx Queues.